Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 ## Steam Minor Update 1.0.1: General bug fixes - NOT YET RELEASED
   - Make expiration apply as expected (if past date)

+  - Added community members who helped with bug reports to credits
   - *INTERNAL USE* Cleaned up old tutorial code to pave road for new system
   - *INTERNAL USE* Updated alert system in endlessGame and BorderRunnerSystem
   - Reduced chance of Spud running the border from 30% to 15%